Kurozukuri: Toyama’s Chinmi Black Squid Shiokara

-As I wrote about it in my past article, Shiokara is made by fermenting salted seafood such as squid guts, flesh of fish or shellfishes.
+As I wrote in this article, Shiokara is a traditional Japanese food made by salting and fermenting seafood such as fish, shellfish, or squid guts.

 Shiokara comes in various varieties, and Squid Shiokara, or Ika no Shiokara (イカの塩辛), is the most common and widely enjoyed in Japan.

 But some types are only available locally, which includes what I introduce here, Toyama’s specialty Kurozukuri (黒作り).

 The Chinmi, Kuro-Zukuri (黒作り), is a variant of Ika no Shiokara blended with squid ink.

 In its name, Kuro (黒) means black in Japanese, while Zukuri (作り) stands for making, and its black color comes from squid ink.